-As of May 27, 2021 through August 2021, improvements and construction at Dublin Heritage Park & Museum will impact public access and museum open hours.
+Improvements and construction at Dublin Heritage Park & Museum will continue through August 2021, impacting public access and museum hours.
 This includes the Dublin Pioneer Cemetery.
 Please call ahead for the most up-to-date schedule when planning your visit.

 Although purchasing new plots at the Cemetery is no longer available, the City has developed a memorial program to provide opportunities for loved ones to be memorialized.
 As part of this program a limited number of benches and boulders that can hold up to two cremations are available for purchase.
 This is a great opportunity for those who do not currently own a plot to be a part of Dublin Pioneer Cemetery.
 Additionally, memorial pavers and memorial tree plaques are also planned at a lower cost.
 This program is available on a first-come, first-serve basis.